First observation of turbulence-like state in dense algal suspensions: Introduction

 We obtain kinetic-energy and algal-concentration spectra, longitudinal-velocity structure functions~\cite{Frisch-CUP,pandit2009statistical,boffetta2012two,pandit2017overview,BuariaPRL2023}, probability distribution functions (PDFs) of velocity components, length-scale dependent longitudinal-velocity increments, and the Okubo-Weiss parameter $\Lambda$, which distinguishes between vortical and extensional regions in a flow.
-These spectra display power-law scaling regions as a function of the wavenumber $k$; and they indicate that kinetic-energy and concentration fluctuations are spread over a wide range of spatial scales; these are clear signatures of turbulence.
+These spectra display power-law scaling regions as a function of the wavenumber $k$; and they indicate that kinetic-energy and concentration fluctuations are spread over a wide range of spatial scales.
 However, the power-law exponents that characterise these scaling regions are distinctly different from their fluid-turbulence and bacterial-turbulence counterparts~\cite{Frisch-CUP,pandit2009statistical,boffetta2012two,pandit2017overview,alert2021}, as are the PDFs and structure functions mentioned above.
-Thus, our investigations uncover a new type of active turbulence, which we call \textit{algal turbulence}, and whose special statistical properties we elucidate below.
+Thus, our investigations uncover a new type of multi-scale active chaotic flow, and whose special statistical properties we elucidate below.
 Earlier experimental and theoretical studies~\cite{leptos2009dynamics,thiffeault2015distribution,gollub2011enhancement} have investigated enhanced tracer diffusion in \textit{dilute} suspensions of swimming eukaryotic swimmers like \textit{C. reinhardtii}.
-However, this enhanced tracer diffusion is more akin to Lagrangian chaos or passive-scalar intermittency in simple flows~\cite{dombre1986chaotic,warhaft2000passive,falkovich2001particles} than to the fully developed algal turbulence we have uncovered here.
+However, this enhanced tracer diffusion is more akin to Lagrangian chaos or passive-scalar intermittency in simple flows~\cite{dombre1986chaotic,warhaft2000passive,falkovich2001particles} than to the fully developed spatiotemporal chaos we have uncovered here.\\ As we increase the concentration of \textit{C. reinhardtii} cells, the temporal evolution of our dense algal suspensions slows down and the intensity of turbulence-like dynamics in our systems decreases.
+Therefore, it behooves us to explore whether our algal systems cross over from a chaotic state to an \textit{active algal glass}.
+To examine this possibility for the cells in our suspensions, we calculate several quantities that are used to characterize slow dynamics in active glasses~\cite{sadhukhan2024perspective, Mandal2016-go, Henkes2011-hn}, including (a) the mean-square displacement (MSD), (b) the self-intermediate scattering function $F_s(k,t)$, (c) the overlap function $Q(t)$, and (d) the four-point correlation function $\chi_4(t)$, which characterizes the dynamic heterogeneity in a glassy system.
+Our systems exhibit dynamic heterogeneity and distinct slowing down as $\bar{\rho}$ increases, but they do not display all the characteristic properties of an active glass.